Gnehsbob/yaml-resume-builder./README.md

 Automates the creation of a professional, styled CV by transforming structured YAML data into a polished PDF document.
 The pipeline reads a YAML file containing personal information, skills, experience, and education, then uses Python and the ReportLab library to generate a clean, two-column layout with a dark theme and teal accents.
 It highlights infrastructure-as-code principles applied to document generation—ideal for version-controlling your CV alongside code repositories.
+Instead of manually tweaking Word or Google Docs, this pipeline lets you update your CV in one place (the YAML file) and regenerate a consistently formatted PDF in seconds.